 ESPN, ESPN2, ABC average 1,836,000 viewers in wild card

-NEW YORK (AP) — ESPN, ESPN2 and ABC averaged 1,836,000 viewers for 16 broadcasts in Major League Baseball’s expanded wild-card round, drawing far more viewers for 16 games but an average down vastly from the single-knockout contests in previous years.
+NEW YORK (AP) — ESPN, ESPN2 and ABC averaged more than 1.8 million viewers for 16 broadcasts in Major League Baseball’s expanded wild-card round.
+That’s far more viewers for 16 games but an average down vastly from the single-knockout contests in previous years.
 The most-watched game was the New York Yankees’ opening 12-3 win over Cleveland on Sept.
-29, which averaged 2,642,000 despite taking place partly opposite a presidential debate.
-Last year’s ESPN game, Tampa Bay’s 5-1 win over Oakland, was seen by an average of 4,615,000.
+29, which averaged more than 2.6 million despite taking place partly opposite a presidential debate.
+Last year’s ESPN game, Tampa Bay’s 5-1 win over Oakland, was seen by an average of more than 4.6 million.